Understanding Pickup Truck Cab and Bed SizesChevrolet Nov 10th, 2016

 Here in North America, we love to mix and match everything we buy.
 T-bone or sirloin cooked medium-rare or medium?
 Espresso or Americano?
 Grilled or crispy chicken burger with medium or large drink?
 You get the idea.
 We always make choices when buying things and when it comes to trucks, it’s no different than going into your favorite coffee shop and ordering a drink.
 You have hundreds of choices and with a pickup, you’re stuck with it for a while so you have to get it right the first time.

 Before diving into the different cabs and beds, it’s worth noting that they are also available in 2-wheel-drive and 4-wheel-drive and also light duty and heavy duty.
-Light duty trucks (1500) are generally capable of payloads ranging from 1500 to 3000 lbs and can tow up to 12,000 lbs.
+Light duty trucks, such as the Chevrolet Silverado, are generally capable of payloads ranging from 1500 to 3000 lbs and can tow up to 12,000 lbs.
 Usually these trucks are more common and suit most people’s needs for towing or carrying equipment.
-Heavy duty trucks (2500 and 3500) usually have payload capacities closer to 6500 lbs and can tow up to 20,000 lbs.
+Heavy duty trucks, such as the GMC Sierra HD, usually have payload capacities closer to 6500 lbs and can tow up to 20,000 lbs.
 These type of trucks are for individuals who carry or town really heavy equipment on a daily basis.

 Regular or Standard Cab

 These are the “traditional” looking pickups with just 2 doors and a single row of seats.
 Usually there is enough seating for 3 occupants and little to no space in behind the seats for storage.

 An extended cab has four doors but the rear doors are rear-hinged, that is, they open backwards like suicide doors found on some classic vehicles.
 On trucks, these type of doors can only be opened when the adjacent front door is opened.
 Usually there is a small seat in behind the front row bench or extra space for cargo.